-Temporary Policy and Procedure Modifications
+Policy and Procedure Modifications

-During the pandemic, there have been modifications to the policies and procedures relevant to the New York bar examination and New York bar admission.
+There have been modifications to the policies and procedures relevant to the New York bar examination and New York bar admission.
 Given the rapidity with which rules can change, please refer frequently to the website of the New York Board of Law Examiners (or to the websites of bar authorities in other jurisdictions you are interested in) to be sure that you have accurate information.

 Steps to New York Bar Admission

 The following 10 steps are meant to serve as guideposts along the route to New York bar admission.
 We advise students to review all of the information in advance of starting the LLM program.
 In particular, students should pay attention to Steps 1-4 in the months before they arrive for the LLM program, and complete Step 5 in July (before they depart their home country for their studies at NYU).

 1. Consider whether the NY bar will be useful to you